ezbreezy82/Angular-Course-Project/README.md

 # Recipe Book - Angular Course Project (Udemy)

 This project was produced by Udemy.
 Throughout the course, we analyzed the core concepts of Angular to understand the reasoning and theory behind each one!
 Once the foundations of these concepts were discussed, we put them in practical use by building a full-featured Angular application to help solidify this analysis.
-I want to state formally that this application was NOT designed, but simply implemented given guidelines from Udemy.
+I want to state formally that this application was NOT designed by myself, but simply implemented given guidelines from Udemy.
 I found this application to be extremely insightful for my personal knowledge of this technology, and believe it will give me a sound understanding for future projects.

 ## Course Concepts